Arizona House OK’s big loopholes for new tax on wealthy

 The budget-approved tax cuts set a flat 2.5% tax on all income levels that will be phased in over several years once revenue projections are met, with those subject to the new education tax paying 4.5% at most.
 Under the current progressive tax structure, taxes start at 2.59% on the first $26,500 of income and rise to a maximum of 4.5% on income over $159,000.

-The state will still direct whatever they still collect under Proposition 208 to a new fund.
+The state will still direct whatever is still collected under Proposition 208 to a new fund.
 Half will be used for raises for credentialed teachers, 25% to boosting wages for cafeteria workers, bus drivers and other support staff, and the rest for teacher training, vocational education and other initiatives.

 Backers of Proposition 208 have vowed to fight the changes, either in court or the ballot box.
 The measure was an outgrowth of a 2018 teachers’ strike that won them raises but fell short of their other school funding goals.

-Note: This story has been corrected to show that the House and Senate have disagreements about the criminal justice bill, not the higher education bill.